Upper School Notes – May 22, 2019

-This has really been an exciting year for me personally, and I know that I speak for others when I say thank you for your unwavering support.
+This has really been an exciting year.
+Thank you for your unwavering support.

 Quotes of the Week